reednel/Blog/2022-09-00-An-Introducton-to-RSA-Encryption.md

 Second, isn't it difficult to reduce such huge exponents to encrypt and decrypt messages?
 Not really!
 Since we're doing modular exponentiation, we can be super efficient.
 Let's do an example.
 Say we want to encrypt the letter "X" ($23^{rd}$ letter) with the key $e = 25$ in $\mathbb{Z}_{26}$.
 We want to know $23^{25} (\text{mod } 26)$.
 Computing directly gives $23^{25} = 11,045,767,571,919,545,466,173,812,409,689,943$.
 But that took a ton of sub-operations, and we have to do a ton more to find this value mod $26$.
 By leveraging the fact we're working in $\mathbb{Z}_{26}$, we can reduce this to order $O(\log(n))$ operations. $23^{25} = (23^{12})^2 \cdot 23 = ((23^6)^2)^2 \cdot 23 = (((23^3)^2)^2)^2 \cdot 23 = (((23 \cdot 23^2)^2)^2)^2 \cdot 23$. $23^2 (\text{mod } 26) = 529 (\text{mod } 26) \equiv 9$. $23 \cdot 9 (\text{mod } 26) = 207 (\text{mod } 26) \equiv 25$.
 Now we have $(((25)^2)^2)^2$.
 Almost there! $25^2 = 625 \equiv 1$, and of course $1$ to any power is $1$.
 So $23^{25} \equiv 1 (\text{mod } 26)$.
-By finding modular equivalences in intermediate steps, we're able to keep the size of our multiplications in a reasonable range.
+TLDR: by finding modular equivalences in intermediate steps, we're able to keep the size of our multiplications in a reasonable range.

 ## Closing Remarks